crowdgames/level2image/README.md

 ## Examples

-These examples can be in a `pipenv shell`:
+These examples can be run in a `pipenv shell`:

 ```
 # Text pdf